About

-Dr Leonie Bradfield is a qualified mining, civil and geotechnical engineer with experience spanning a diverse range of commodities and ground conditions throughout Australia, Asia, South America, North America and India.
-She specialises in open pit design and geomechanics, slope stability, mine waste dump design, mine haul road design, risk assessment, and governance; and has fieldwork, laboratory testing and computer modelling expertise.
-She has led technical baseline studies for geotechnically complex projects in coal, copper, gold, silver, iron ore, nickel, and crude bitumen (oil sands), and has managed global geotechnical engineering and geology teams for a leading multinational with projects in Australia, Africa, India, Central Asia, South-East Asia, North America and South America.
+Dr Leonie Bradfield is a mining and geotechnical engineer with experience across a range of commodities and ground conditions in Australia, New Zealand, Southeast Asia, North America, and South America.
+She specialises in open pit slope design and geomechanics, mine waste dump design, and the management of unstable slopes, with expertise in fieldwork, laboratory testing, and computer modelling.
+Leonie has led technical baseline studies for geotechnically complex projects in coal, copper, gold, silver, iron ore, nickel, and crude bitumen (oil sands).

-Leonie maintains active authorship of technical papers in the areas of spoil dump stability and design, shear strength assessment and practical considerations for handling of mine wastes.
-Leonie is a Chartered Professional Engineer (MAusIMM CP) and Registered Professional Engineer of Queensland (RPEQ).
+Leonie maintains active authorship of technical papers and is a Chartered Professional Engineer (MAusIMM CP) and Registered Professional Engineer of Queensland (RPEQ).

 People We Work With